dexin-wang/bullet_load_urdf/README.md

 > python load_urdf.py

 # more urdfs
-This code use a model from YCB, if you are interesting with more urdf, please contact me <dexinwang@mail.sdu.edu>.
+This code uses a model from YCB, if you are interesting with more urdf models, please contact me with <dexinwang@mail.sdu.edu>.